abpframework/abp/docs/en/Concurrency-Check.md

 }
 ```

-After that, when multiple users try to update the same record at the same time, concurrency stamp mismatch occurs and `AbpDbConcurrencyException` is thrown.
+After that, when multiple users try to update the same record at the same time, the concurrency stamp mismatch occurs and `AbpDbConcurrencyException` is thrown.
 You can either handle the exception manually or let the ABP Framework handle it for you.

-ABP Framework shows a user-friendly error message like in the image below, if you don't handle the exception manually.
+ABP Framework shows a user-friendly error message as in the image below, if you don't handle the exception manually.

 ![Optimistic Concurrency](./images/optimistic-concurrency.png)